hkandala/hkandala/README.md

 <h2>Hello, I'm Harish Kandala 👋</h2>
-I have been talking to computers for more than 8 years in different languages like JavaScript, Java, Python, PHP, C, C++, etc. I spend so much time with them every day, even companies have started paying me for the past 4 years just to talk to them and fix them if they go insane.
+I have been talking to computers for more than 9 years in different languages like JavaScript, Java, Python, PHP, C, C++, etc. I spend so much time with them every day, even companies have started paying me for the past 5 years just to talk to them and fix them if they go insane.
 Crazy, right!
 They saved me hundreds of hours by doing all my mundane tasks without complaining.
 I am constantly excited to make them smarter so that they are more helpful to our fellow human beings.

 <br>

-- 🔭 I’m currently working on [YugabyteDB](https://github.com/yugabyte/yugabyte-db/), [keepup](https://keepup.hkandala.dev)
+- 🔭 I currently work for Meta, Inc. and actively push updates to [keepup](https://keepup.page/)

-- 🌱 I’m currently learning **Kubernetes, Go, WebAssembly, WebRTC, Vim**
+- 🌱 I’m currently learning **Go, Flutter, Kubernetes, WebRTC, Vim**

-- 📝 I regulary write articles on [hkandala.dev](https://hkandala.dev)
+- 📝 I share my thoughts from time to time on [hkandala.dev](https://hkandala.dev)

 - 📄 Know about my experiences: [resume.hkandala.dev](https://resume.hkandala.dev)